apache/flink/docs/dev/table/connectors/hive/index.md

 Connect to an existing Hive installation using the [catalog interface]({{ site.baseurl }}/dev/table/catalogs.html) and [HiveCatalog]({{ site.baseurl }}/dev/table/connectors/hive/hive_catalog.html) through the table environment or YAML configuration.

-If the `hive-conf/hive-site.xml` file is stored in remote storage system, users should download the hive configuration file to their local environment first.

 Please note while HiveCatalog doesn't require a particular planner, reading/writing Hive tables only works with blink planner.
 Therefore it's highly recommended that you use blink planner when connecting to your Hive warehouse.

-`HiveCatalog` is capable of automatically detecting the Hive version in use.
-It's recommended **NOT** to specify the Hive version, unless the automatic detection fails.

 Following is an example of how to connect to Hive: